 COVID-19 has fuelled the desire to go contactless – if you’ve been to a supermarket recently, you’ll know what we’re talking about.

-Contactless proximity cards have been used as a form of security and access control for years, with many businesses using them to create policies and granting entry to certain areas.
+Contactless proximity cards have been used as a form of security and access control for years, with many businesses using them to create policies and grant entry to certain areas.

 As we return to the workplace, it’s likely that social distancing and segregated working will become the norm.
 Employers should review their current access control system, adapt card permissions and revise entry/exit points accordingly.